The Annotated History of Benefit Street/The American Dream

 Benefit Street, Sir Morgan's Cove, Worcester, MA,

 1970: Maddie singing; Paul on keyboards.
+(Best available photo - we werent' the best custodians of our history!)
 The crowd liked us; they let us live!

 As fulltime musicians, we needed money, and thus continued to work the local “clubs and covers” circuit; but our desire to play original music and be more “progressive” made us a difficult fit.
 The situation came to a head with our “great awakening” during the week of the Woodstock festival in August, 1969, when we were fired for “not being ‘Louie Louie’ enough” from a top 40 club in Pawtucket, RI.
 Our “consolation prize” was “exile” to a two-week gig on Block Island, which turned out to be a magical place where the band awakened to “what made Benefit Street more than just a college band that thought it might take a crack at the big time,” explained Josh Barrett.
 “Rob Carlson’s songwriting was lyrical and clever, and we came to understand it was all about the music and not about flash and ego.
 We played and recorded together as a band with a high level of musicianship, and we listened to each other and responded to each other’s ideas.”
 (Rob also developed a life-long love of Block Island, and has published both a history book and a novel about it.)

 Josh again: “Jimmy Israeloff really was a prince to us in many ways – and didn't he pay for all these recordings?”
 Rob: “He was a mensch of the first order and did us many a mitzvah.”
 Those mitzvahs included being a true friend and fan, “lending” us money for equipment and living expenses, and underwriting our recordings.
 Benefit Street’s first session, at Intermedia in Boston, MA, in October of ’69, came just weeks after the band formed.
 It showcased Rob’s “Gingerman” (a beautiful crowd-pleaser previously performed with the American Dream) and a re-worked “Henry Hawthorne.”
-Both songs were produced by Martin Mull, whose band Soup (one LP on Vanguard) occasionally shared equipment with the American Dream and Benefit Street. ”Gingerman” was a winner, but while “Henry II” was good, it was much more effective by the Dream.
+Both songs were produced by Martin Mull, whose band Soup (one LP on Vanguard) occasionally shared equipment with the American Dream and Benefit Street.
+(Marty, of course, went on to fame and fortune as a comedian as well as a fine musician.) ”Gingerman” was a winner, but while “Henry II” was good, it was much more effective by the Dream.
 This helped to point the way for us to concentrate on our post-Block Island “musical enlightenment.”

 Our second session, at Natural Sound in Maynard, MA, reflected the new direction, and several sessions at Aengus Studios in suburban Boston, recording home of the legendary Andy Pratt (“Avenging Annie”), yielded even better results, including the timeless Carlson original “Seven Years.”
 But in 1970, bassist Dave Roberts, who had committed a year to see if the band would “happen,” departed the group in favor of his new family and the group’s sound got a bit harder and bluesier when then-husband-and-wife team Carl and Maddie Armstrong came aboard.
 Prior to joining, Carl had played guitar on Wadsworth Mansion’s hit “Sweet Mary.”
 This six-piece line-up played on the rest of our studio recordings, all at Aengus.